codinseok/new_flickerfree/README.md

 # new_flickerfree
-You can easily remove flickering in your video. just upload and get result
+You can easily remove flickering in your video. just upload and get result.

-I made the web show my sample video if there is nothing to upload
+I made the web show my sample video if there is nothing to upload. it is based on google chrome. http://codinseok.pythonanywhere.com/

-http://codinseok.pythonanywhere.com/

 Screenshots